-An element of our strategy is to continue to upgrade our Deep TMS systems, add new enhancements and features, and expand clearance or approval of the Deep TMS System to include new indications.
+An element of our strategy is to continue to upgrade our Deep TMS systems, add new enhancements and features, pursue next-generation equipment versions utilizing our patented technology, and expand clearance or approval of the Deep TMS System to include new indications.
 In the United States, before we can market a new medical device, or claim new or expanded indications for use or introduce a significant modification to an existing product, we must first receive either clearance under Section 510(k) of the Federal Food, Drug, and Cosmetic Act, or the FDCA, de novo classification, or premarket approval application (PMA), from the FDA, unless an exemption applies.
-In the 510(k) clearance process, before a device may be marketed, the FDA must determine that a proposed device is "substantially equivalent" to a legallymarketed "predicate" device, which includes a device that has been previously cleared through the 510(k) process, a device that was legally marketed prior to May 28, 1976 (pre-amendments device), a device that was originally on the U.S. market pursuant to a PMA and later down-classified, or a 510(k)exempt device.
+In the 510(k) clearance process, before a device may be marketed, the FDA must determine that a proposed device is "substantially equivalent" to a legally-marketed "predicate" device, which includes a device that has been previously cleared through the 510(k) process, a device that was legally marketed prior to May 28, 1976 (preamendments device), a device that was originally on the U.S. market pursuant to a PMA and later down- classified, or a 510(k)-exempt device.
 To be "substantially equivalent," the proposed device must have the same intended use as the predicate device, and either have the same technological characteristics as the predicate device or have different technological characteristics and not raise different questions of safety or effectiveness than the predicate device.
 Clinical data are sometimes required to support substantial equivalence.
-In the PMA process, the FDA must determine that a proposed device is safe and effective for its intended use based, in part, on extensive data, including, but not limited to, technical, preclinical, clinical trial, manufacturing, and labeling data.
+In the PMA process, the FDA must determine that a proposed device is safe and effective for its intended use based, in part, on extensive data, including, but not limited to, technical, pre-clinical, clinical trial, manufacturing, and labeling data.
 The PMA process is typically required for devices that are deemed to pose the greatest risk, such as life-sustaining, life-supporting or implantable devices.
-However, some devices are automatically subject to the PMA pathway regardless of the level of risk they pose because they have not previously been classified into a lower risk class by the FDA.
-Manufacturers of these devices may request that FDA review such devices in accordance with the de novo classification procedure, which allows a manufacturer whose novel device would otherwise require a PMA prior to marketing to request down-classification of the device on the basis that the device presents low or moderate risk.
-If the FDA grants the de novo classification request, the applicant will then receive authorization to market the device.
-This device type can then be used as a predicate device for future 510(k) submissions.
+However, some devices are automatically subject to the PMA pathway regardless of the level of ris

-We received marketing authorization of our MDD and smoking addition indications through the 510(k) clearance process and have made various expansions to our MSS indication (including, in 2021, a clearance for a shortened three-minute depression protocol, and a labeling expansion for anxious depression) through subsequent 510(k) clearances.
-We received marketing authorization of our OCD indication through the de novo classification process but will be permitted to make changes to our system for the OCD indication through subsequent 510(k) clearances.
-A competitor has obtained 510(k) clearance for its TMS device for an OCD indication, using our de novo classification as a predicate device in their submission, and others may follow suit.
+We received marketing authorization of our MDD and smoking addition indications through the 510(k) clearance process and have made various expansions to our MDD indication, including, in 2021, a clearance for a shortened three-minute depression protocol and a labeling expansion for anxious depression through subsequent 510(k) clearances.
+In 2022, we extended our FDA clearance for MDD (including anxious depression) to our H7 Coil, also via the 510(k) process.
+This does not include our shortened three-minute depression protocol, which continues only to apply for our H1 Coil.
+We received marketing authorization of our OCD indication through the de novo classification process.
+Several competitors have obtained 510(k) clearance for their TMS device for an OCD indication, using our de novo classification as a predicate device in their submission, and others may follow suit.
 The process of obtaining regulatory authorization to market a medical device can be costly and time consuming, and we may not be able to successfully obtain authorizations on a timely basis, if at all.